aditya24raj/docs/usage/install-on-desktops.md

 lsb_release -sc
 ```
 output of above command should be your distribution name.
->this guide may work on any other debian-based distribution too,
+>this guide may work on any other debian-based distribution,
 >just enter bullseye as your distribution name when asked during installation.
 >
 >[see guides for other distributions](https://docs.waydro.id/usage/install-on-desktops)